catkutay/HIT226slides/week1/index.md

 * Allows multiple people to work on the same code without disrupting eachother

 Note:
-Tracking our code changes on git makes it easy to share and prevents us from trying to manage multiple versions when we're trying something new.
+Tracking our code changes on Bitbucket makes it easy to share and prevents us from trying to manage multiple versions when we're trying something new.
 If you broke something, you can just go revert your code back to an earlier state.
 Because it stores changes, instead of the whole file, it also makes it easier for multiple people to work on the same code without breaking eachother's work.

 <!-- .slide: data-background-image="images/bg-mouse.jpg" data-audio-src="audio/git-functions.ogg" -->
-### Git functions
+### Git functions on Bitbucket
 * Clone - Copy a repository to our local machine
 * Add - Stage a file to commit
 * Commit - Store a code change in git